Anna Munro: Death and legacy

 On 11 September 1962, she died in Padworth, Berkshire.
 New affordable homes in Thatcham are to be named Munro because she was one of the first two women Parish councillors in Thatcham.
 In 2018 the Glasgow Women's Library commissioned Lucia Hearn to create a short film about Anna Munro to celebrate 100 years since some women got the vote.

+In 2022 her first memorial in Scotland was a street named Anna Munro Avenue.
+This is in Dunfermline, postcode KY12 9GL.

+Brian Harrison recorded 4 oral history interviews about Munro as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Jean Hunot, niece of Ella Woodall, a contact of Munro’s, was interviewed in January 1977.
+Donald Munro-Ashman, Anna’s son, was interviewed in July 1975.
+Her daughter, Margaret Ridgeway was interviewed in July 1977, and the family’s nanny, Dorothy Adams, was interviewed in August 1977.